qcode-software/qcode-tcl/doc/registration.md

 ### Record Modification

-When setting up a custom validation handler it is important to modify the record portion of the [JSON response] with the results of custom validation.
+When setting up a custom validation handler it is important to modify the record portion of the [connection response] with the results of custom validation.
 If the record is not used appropriately then the client will not get the correct feedback.
-See the [JSON response API] for help.
+See the [Connection Response API] for help.

 ### Usage